Réunion: Tourism

 Income from tourism is Réunion's primary economic resource, ahead of sugarcane production and processing, which has allowed the development of large Réunionese groups such as Quartier Français, Groupe Bourbon ex-Sucreries Bourbon, a large international company now listed on the stock exchange, but based outside the island and which has abandoned the sugar sector for the off-shore maritime sector.
 With the reduction of subsidies, this culture is threatened.
 Therefore, the development of fishing in the French Southern Territories has been promoted.

+Among the island's museums, the Musée de Villèle—located on a former colonial plantation—addresses the subject of slavery.